expo/expo/docs/pages/eas-update/debug-updates.md

 eas channel:view production
 ```

-If the channel is not linked to the branch you expect, you can change the link with:
+If the channel is not linked to the branch we expect, we can change the link with:

 ```bash
 eas channel:edit [channel-name] --branch [branch-name]